Higher Love: Certifications

+James Vincent McMorrow version

+James Vincent McMorrow recorded a cover of the song for his charity album 'Silver Lining' which was recorded and produced by the students of Sound Training Centre in Dublin for the charity Headstrong.
+The cover was used as the soundtrack for television advertisements in the UK by LoveFilm in 2011.

+Chart performance

 Kygo and Whitney Houston version

 A cover of "Higher Love" was released as a single by Norwegian DJ and record producer Kygo and late American singer Whitney Houston on 28 June 2019.
 The song was released to streaming and digital download formats on 28 June 2019 by the label RCA Records.
 The song is the lead single from Kygo's third studio album, Golden Hour.
-The song marks Houston's first posthumous release in two and a half years, following the song "Memories", which was released as a duet with Malaysian singer Siti Nurhaliza in December 2016.
-It was also featured in a Ford Summer Sales Event commercial in 2020.
+The song was also featured in a Ford Summer Sales Event commercial in 2020.

 Houston's cover of the Winwood track was originally included on the Japanese edition of her third studio album, I'm Your Baby Tonight (1990).
 This version of the track was produced by American musician Narada Michael Walden, and therefore Walden is credited as a producer of "Higher Love" alongside Kygo.
 Houston performed her rendition of "Higher Love" at the 14 dates of her 1990 Feels So Right Tour in Japan.

 In the UK, "Higher Love" was a commercial success, surpassing the Winwood version in terms of chart performance.
 It peaked at number two in the UK Singles Chart, making it Kygo's third top ten song there and first to reach the nation's top five, and Houston's eighteenth to peak within the top ten.
 It is also Houston's first posthumous top 10 track.
 She had last reached the top ten with "Million Dollar Bill" charting at number five in October 2009.
 Therefore, "Higher Love" became her highest-charting single in the UK since 1999 when "My Love Is Your Love" peaked at number two.
 In Scotland, the song peaked at number one.